calypso-lang/calypso/CONTRIBUTING.md

 that subcrate.
 If it is possible for you, please fix any compatibility issues.
 If not, please ping a relevant team member for that subcrate if your PR is accepted and they will fix it before the PR is merged.

+## Notes to myself

+If anyone joins as a major contributor, this will no longer be notes to myself but notes to the core team.

+- Please do not assign milestones to non-tracking issues.